pixpark/gpupixel/README.md

 It supports platforms including iOS, Mac, Android, and it can theoretically be ported to any platform that supports OpenGL/ES.

+The face key points detection currently utilizes the [Face++](https://www.faceplusplus.com.cn/) library, but it will be replaced with either ncnn or mnn in the future.

 ## Effects Preview
 **Skin whitening & smoothing**: